 Maybe free agency and trades have been able to offset any times the Rangers came up short in the draft, but the draft is the opportunity to get dibs on young talent in hopes of building a future’s foundation.
 And that is the very same mission the Rangers have had since their Stanley Cup window closed and the team announced a full rebuild in February 2018.

-So with the draft’s importance in mind, the hype for either Hughes or Kakko and just in celebration of draft time in general, let’s look at the Rangers’ best picks from each round of the seven-round, current draft format.
+So with the draft’s importance in mind, let’s look at the Rangers’ best picks from each round of the seven-round, current draft format.